Eduardo Gonçalves Gresse

 I would argue that, in order to implement global agendas at the local level in a sustainable fashion, it is fundamental that any initiative towards this aim employs inclusive approaches that take the everyday life, the perspectives and the participation of local people and communities into account.
 In addition, these approaches should be very much focused on effective communication and constant interactions among distinct local agents such as policymakers, scholars, NGOs and other civil society groups.
 In practice, this means that more multi-stakeholder initiatives are needed, where public officials, private companies, academics, advocacy groups as well as community leaders or any other interested citizen can interchange knowledge and experiences from their various backgrounds and fields of work in a mutually intelligible way.

-Communication is the bridge between knowledge and legitimacy (Gonçalves Gresse, forthcoming).
+Communication is the bridge between knowledge and legitimacy (Gonçalves Gresse, 2017).
 In this vein, the knowledge produced by social interactions among scholars, NGOs, policymakers, etc. can only be successfully diffused through democratic communication processes.
 That is, only through effective and inclusive communication can global norms be better assimilated, improved and legitimated at the local level.
 Therefore, to effectively diffuse best practices and achieve sustainable development in any socio-cultural context, it is crucial to improve communication between norm promoters and beholders, as well as to create new channels whereby local actors can make their voice heard and participate in the implementation processes.
 Furthermore, these social interactions may improve both the awareness and the sense of belonging of people throughout the implementation process.
-As a consequence, they may empower and encourage them to promote, for instance, the Agenda 2030, and to press governments towards supporting them when carrying out concrete actions to the realization of the SDGs and targets “on the ground.”
+As a consequence, they may empower and encourage them to promote, for instance, the 2030 Agenda, and to press governments towards supporting them when carrying out concrete actions to the realization of the SDGs and targets “on the ground.”

 Already in the 1960’s, Berger and Luckmann (1966, p.
 112) claimed that science, as one of the historically dominant forms of conceptual machinery, became the property of specialist elites, whose bodies of knowledge were increasingly removed from the common knowledge of society at large.
 The inclusive approach advocated here aims precisely the opposite: to encourage multi-stakeholder initiatives, know-how transfer, inter-cultural and multi-level dialogues, and interdisciplinary work in order to create sustainable solutions for promoting and achieving sustainable development in a world of diversity.